Be Prepared And Plan In Advance Of A Disaster

 Therefore, the best way to make your family and your home safe is to be prepared before disaster strikes.

 The Redwood City Fire Department urges everyone to be responsible for their own and their family's safety and emergency preparedness by taking the time now to plan for such a situation.
-It's recommended that people be self-reliant, that is, able to get along without any outside services or assistance, for three days.
+It's recommended that people be self-reliant, that is, able to get along without any outside services or assistance, for five to seven days.

 Redwood City's Disaster Preparedness Training Programs